Everyday Functioning

 Overview: This study demonstrates the utility of examining within-person variability in a naturalistic driving dataset of 68 older drivers across two weeks.
 To our knowledge, this is the first study to use multilevel modeling to quantify variability in distracted driving behavior in a naturalistic dataset for older drivers.

-Overview: This study examines satisfaction across life domains (condition of the home, city of residence, daily life/leisure, family life, current financial situation, total household income, health, and life as a whole) among Black adults.
+Overview: This study examined satisfaction across life domains (condition of the home, city of residence, daily life/leisure, family life, current financial situation, total household income, health, and life as a whole) among Black adults.
 This study also examines the association between satisfaction in each domain and sociodemographic, personality, and mental/physical health measures.
 Results suggest that levels of life satisfaction vary across domains and that life satisfaction may serve as a source of resiliency for Black adults.

 Overview: This paper examined the relationship between baseline driving status and lifespace across five years and whether this relationship differed by residential status.
 Results indicated that non-drivers had smaller mean lifespace than drivers across five years, and rates of lifespace declines did not differ between drivers and non-drivers.
 Non-drivers at baseline residing in low population density areas had smaller lifespace than non-drivers in high population density areas.
 The findings suggest that residential context plays a role in older adults' travel behavior and choices.